How Does the Ellis Act Work in Los Angeles?

 Here's what I tell owners in this situation: you have more options than you think, but the path you choose makes a massive difference in your net proceeds and timeline.
 I regularly work with families selling rent-controlled properties throughout LA County, often as part of probate or trust administration where the heirs never wanted to be landlords in the first place.

 The Ellis Act gets a lot of attention, but it's just one tool in the toolbox.
 Honestly, it's not the right move for most sellers.
-Let me walk you through what you're actually dealing with and how to make the smartest exit.
+Let me walk you through how it actually works in Los Angeles, what it costs in 2026, and how to make the smartest exit.

 Want to know what YOUR property would actually net?